-These policies cover the most common risks of ophthalmology.
+These insurance policies cover the most common risks of ophthalmology.

 A BOP bundles commercial property insurance and general liability coverage under one plan.
-It's often one of the most cost-effective types of commercial insurance for ophthalmologists.
+It's often one of the most cost-effective types of commercial insurance for eye doctors.

 This policy helps ophthalmology clinics survive data breaches and cyberattacks.
 It can often be added to a business owner's policy or general liability policy at a discount.